revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 age_clade_1_prior.clamp(age_clade_1_mean)
 ```

+Posterior means and variances
+---

 Finally, we read in the posterior means and variances of the branch lengths
-prepared in the previous steps.
+prepared in the step 1b.

 ```
 mean_tree <- readTrees(mean_tree_file)[1]